laxuanlinh/awscertifieddev/revisionnote.md

 ## Before `cloudformation deploy`, need to run `cloudformation package` to package and upload the artifact to `S3`

-## When running `aws get erc get-login`, a token with the command to login is returned, run this command then we can login and pull images from ECR
+## When running `aws get erc get-login-password`, a token with the command to login is returned, run this command then we can login and pull images from ECR

-## Serving content from `S3` through `CloudFront` but need to change region of `S3`?
+## Serving content from `S3` through `CloudFront` but need to switch region of S3
 - Use `Lamdba@Edge` to change the request origin from `CloudFront` to `S3`

 ## CloudFront can only use `ACM` cert created in `us-east-1` region